 Gold ETFs allow investors to speculate on gold prices without buying physical gold.
 The benefit of owning a gold mining company ETF over a gold price ETF is that it can generate higher returns.

-Gold miners can use the cash flow they earn from producing gold to expand production, repay debt, make dividend payments, and repurchase shares.
-Those investments and shareholder returns position gold mining companies to potentially deliver higher total returns than the price gains of gold over the long term.
+Gold miners can use the cash flow generated by gold production to expand production, repay debt, pay dividends, and repurchase shares.
+Those investments and shareholder returns position gold mining companies to potentially deliver total returns higher than the long-term price gains of gold.